 Once you decide to sell your owned car, you’ll be able to sell it quicker and for a better price.

 Eight months ago, I had a traffic accident with my Peugeot 308, and I crashed it.
-Then, I bought another vehicle (VW Golf MK 5), and the paint is oxidized and faded on some parts.
-He never applied wax or sealant to it.
+Then, I bought another vehicle (VW Golf MK 5), and the paint was oxidized and faded on some parts.
+The ex-owner never applied wax or sealant to it.

 I managed to reduce the price a lot because of that.
 If the paint was in good condition, I would pay that guy much more money.